VMBlakelock/bouquetnblooms/README.md

    - Jshint
    - Pep8 Compliance

-Below shows some tests undertaken during development and issues, bugs and validation errors found.
+Below shows some tests undertaken during development and the issues, bugs and validation errors found.
 Also how if possible the issues were rectified.
 Some issues and errors were not rectified, due to either lack of developer knowledge or due to time constraints for additional study of documentation and/or more testing.

 #### Test 1